The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Model parameters

-To compute the uncertainties on the orbital elements, we perform a Monte Carlo markov chain analysis.
+To compute the uncertainties on the orbital elements, we performed a Monte Carlo Markov chain analysis.
 In this appendix, we define the likelihood, priors, and convergence tests used.

 We assume a Gaussian likelihood.
-Denoting by $y$ the time series of radial velocities, the density $y$ knowing the parameters is of the form
+We denote the time series of radial velocities with $y$, the density of $y$ knowing the parameters is of the form

-Our signal model $f(\theta)$ includes a linear part, with an offset and the smoothed $\log R'_{HK}$ as defined in appendix~\ref{sec:cv2}.
-This one is centered and normalized by its standard deviation, so that its amplitude can be interpreted as a velocity. and Kelplerian models initialised at 3.432, 5.198, 7.951, 12.03, 17.39 and 361 d.
-In total, $\theta$ is made of 32 parameters.
+Our signal model $f(\theta)$ includes Kelplerian models initialized at \ch{2.177}, 3.432, 5.198, 7.951, 12.03, 17.39, and 361 d, and a linear part, with an offset and the smoothed $\log R'_{HK}$ as defined in Appendix~\ref{app:cv2}.
+This one is centered and normalized by its standard deviation, so that its amplitude can be interpreted as a velocity.

 The noise model includes a free white noise jitter and an exponential decay term, so that the noise model is